For Dough (pie crust):

-1. In a medium bowl, whisk together the flour, sugar, and salt.
-Using your fingers (you can use a food processor), rub the butter into the dry ingredients until it gets a crumbly texture.
+- 1. In a medium bowl, whisk together the flour, sugar, and salt.
+Using your fingers (you can use a food or), rub the butter into the dry ingredients until it gets a crumbly texture.
 Sprinkle 2-3 tablespoons of cold water over the mixture.

-2. Lightly knead the dough until it is crumbly but holds together when squeezed with fingers (if necessary add little bit of more cold water).
-To help ensure a flaky crust, do not over-keand or over-process.
+- 2. Lightly knead the dough until it is crumbly but holds together when squeezed with fingers (if necessary add little bit of more cold water).
+To help ensure a flaky crust, do not over-keand or over-.

 - 3. Transfer half of dough onto a piece of plastic wrap.
 Roll out into a disk ¾ inch thick and wrap tightly in plastic.
 Refrigerate until firm, at least 1 hour.
 Remove and roll the dough further and line it onto a pie dish.
 Do not trim at this point.
 Roll the other half of the dough for the cover in the same manner and chill again.